-Secretariat ensures that annual processes of the Gulf of Maine Council on the Marine Environment are effectively carried out with the input and participation of the appropriate people from within the organization.
+Secretariat ensures that the annual processes of the Gulf of Maine Council on the Marine Environment are effectively carried out with the input and participation of the appropriate people from within the organization.
 Although most of this is accomplished through the efforts of various committees and contractors, the Secretariat oversees the completion of many tasks pertinent to the group as a whole.
-The Secretariat facilitates communication among the Council, Management and Finance, Working Group members, and sub/committees includes membership, listserves, website, meeting pages.
+The Secretariat facilitates communication among the Council, Management Committee, Working Group members and various committees.
+This work includes regular maintenance of membership and mai